Do you need tips on how to create more effective campaigns?

-Social Media Examiner has worked hard to bring you our third-annual Social Media Success Summit.
-This is our best event ever!
-And we’ve come up with a fun way to get you involved.
+Social Media Examiner has worked hard to bring you our sixth-annual Social Media Success Summit.
+This is our biggest event ever!

 First, what is this event?